 a.
 Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; and,

 b.
-There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
+There were no Feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
 This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and,

 c.
-The Licensee submitted notices as required under Condition XXXIV.
+The Licensee submitted notices as required under Section A. General Conditions, Condition XXXIV.
 Water Discharges, paragraph C.2.

 2. If the permittee knows in advance of the need for a bypass, it shall submit prior notice to the Department, if possible at least 10 days before the date of the bypass.
-The permittee shall submit notice of an unanticipated bypass within 24 hours of learning about the bypass as required in Condition XXXIV.
+The permittee shall submit notice of an unanticipated bypass within 24 hours of learning about the bypass as required in Section A. General Conditions, Condition XXXIV.
 Water Discharges, paragraph B, above.
 A notice shall include a description of the bypass and its cause; the period of the bypass, including exact dates and times; if the bypass has not been corrected, the anticipated time it is expected to continue; and the steps taken or planned to reduce, eliminate, and prevent recurrence of the bypass.

-3. The Department shall approve an anticipated bypass, after considering its adverse effect, if the Licensee demonstrates that it will meet the three conditions listed in Condition XXXIV.
+3. The Department shall approve an anticipated bypass, after considering its adverse effect, if the Licensee demonstrates that it will meet the three conditions listed in Section A. General Conditions, Condition XXXIV.
 Water Discharges, paragraph C.1., above.

 4. A Licensee may allow any bypass to occur which does not cause reclaimed water or effluent limitations to be exceeded if it is for essential maintenance to assure efficient operation.
-These bypasses are not subject to the provision of Condition XXXIV.
+These bypasses are not subject to the provision of Condition Section A. General Conditions, XXXIV.
 Water Discharges, paragraph C.1., above.

 [Chapter 403, F.S.; Rule 62-620.610(22), F.A.C.]